canopas/splito/README.md

 ## Overview

 Splito is an open-source expense tracking and splitting application inspired by Splitwise.
-It simplifies the management of shared expenses💰, making it easy for users to track📈, split, and settle costs among friends, family, or group members👫.
+It simplifies the management of shared expenses 💰, making it easy for users to track 📈, split, and settle costs among friends, family, or group members 👫.

-Whether it's a group trip🌍, shared household bills🏠, or any other collective expense, Splito ensures fairness and transparency in cost-sharing with its user-friendly interface and robust features.
-Users can effortlessly manage debts and settle up💳 payments within their groups👥.
+Whether it's a group trip 🌍, shared household bills 🏠, or any other collective expense, Splito ensures fairness and transparency in cost-sharing with its user-friendly interface and robust features.
+Users can effortlessly manage debts and settle up 💳 payments within their groups 👥.

 ## Download App
 <a href="https://apps.apple.com/in/app/splito-split-enjoy-together/id6477442217"> <img src="./Screenshots/AppStore.png" width="200"></img> </a>